Winding Through: Crowd Navigation via Topological Invariance: Preliminaries

 is a goal-tracking cost penalizing trajectories taking the robot further from its goal, where $Q_g$ is a weight matrix.
 The term

 is a cost penalizing violations to agents' personal space~\citep{hall-1966} through the \emph{Asymmetric Gaussian Integral Function} $A_d$ of \citet{kirby_thesis}.
 The weights $a_g, a_d$ encode the relative importance of cost terms.
-Finally, we approximate agents' state transition in~\eqref{eq:mpc} by adopting a constant-velocity motion model of the form $s^i_{k+1} = f(s^i_{k-h:k})$, and setting $h=1$.
-Via finite differencing, the model propagates the current state of agent $i$ one timestep $dt$ into the future, without accounting for interactions between agents' behaviors.
+We approximate agents' state transition in~\eqref{eq:mpc} through a constant-velocity (CV) motion model $s^i_{k+1} = f(s^i_{k-1:k})$, propagating the velocity of agent $i$ one timestep $dt$ into the future, ignoring any interactions with other agents.